diablodale/dp.docs/docs/_max/tutorials/skeleton_joints.md

     to provide you with the data you request.
 The messages with joint locations start with `skel`.
 12. Connect the fifth outlet of dp.kinect2 to the first inlet of route.
 13. Create a zl object with the arguments `slice 1`.
 The zl object has many features; see the Max documentation to learn about it.
-We will use it to slice off and ignore the numeric id associated with all the data for a person.
-We do not need the id for this tutorial.
+We will use it to slice off and ignore the numeric playerId associated with all the data for a person.
+We do not need the playerId for this tutorial.
 14. Connect the first outlet of route to the first inlet of zl.
 15. Create another route object with the argument `l_hand`.
 This route object will be used to isolate and only pass the message for the left hand.
 If you prefer, you can